 Croatian Island Hopping

-Explore the Croatian islands on a great swimming holiday in the Adriatic sea.
+Explore the Croatian islands on a great island-hopping swimming holiday in the Adriatic sea.
 Croatia´s Dalmatian coast is an area of outstanding natural beauty and boasts some of the cleanest waters in the Mediterranean.
 We are based on the small island of Krapanj, a unique setting in the Sibenik archipelago.
 The island has one of the lowest populations in the Adriatic sea and is a relaxing retreat!
 The famous Kornati and Krka National Parks are nearby, providing a fantastic location for our sea swimming adventures.

 - Duration: 7 Days (6 Nights)